 Removing negative pressures through effective management and physical ergonomics should be as much a priority as avoiding the office burning down in flames with appropriate fire safety...
 Most digital businesses forget this in the early days of success.

-Working with a company called IBIS Training in London - programming and organising their business management - has exposed me to a health & safety focused mindset to personal development.
+While working with a company called IBIS Training in London - programming and organising their business management - I was exposed to a new health & safety focused mindset to personal development.

 DSE or "Display Screen Equipment", usually sparks the eye-glazing thoughts of dull offices, anoraks and ugly plastic desk accessories.